-Back in August, the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration jointly proposed that all new trucks, buses, and commercial passenger vehicles that weigh more than 26,000 pounds be fitted with speed limiting devices set to a specific maximum speed.
+In August, the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration jointly proposed that all new trucks, buses, and commercial passenger vehicles that weigh more than 26,000 pounds have speed limiting devices set to a specific maximum speed.

-The proposed maximum speed has not yet been set, but is likely between 60 and 68 miles per hour.
+The proposed maximum speed has not yet been set.
+But, it is likely between 60 and 68 miles per hour.

 The case for speed limiters on trucks